grommitz/payara-micro-logback/README.md

 ## payara-micro-logback

-Demo of how to modify payara-micro to support an app which uses slf4j+logback for its logging framework instead of the default JUL.
+Builds an enhanced version of payara/micro to support an app which uses slf4j+logback for its logging framework instead of the default JUL.

 ### Abstract